0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-erc721-transfer.md

 INFO[11-19|09:08:15] Submitted proposal execution             chain=polygon-sdk tx=0x57419844881a07531e31667c609421662d94d21d0709e64fb728138309267e68 src=99 dst=100 nonce=2 gasPrice=3
 ```

-You can check the owner in Polygon SDK after execution was completed.
+You can check the owner of the NFT on the Polygon SDK network after the execution is completed.

 ```bash
 # Check the owner of NFT 0x50 in Polygon SDK chain